vuejs/docs/src/api/reactivity-utilities.md

   </script>
   ```

+  When `toRef` is used with component props, the usual restrictions around mutating the props still apply.
+Attempting to assign a new value to the ref is equivalent to trying to modify the prop directly and is not allowed.
+In that scenario you may want to consider using [`computed`](./reactivity-core.html#computed) with `get` and `set` instead.
+See the guide to [using `v-model` with components](/guide/components/events.html#usage-with-v-model) for more information.

   `toRef()` will return a usable ref even if the source property doesn't currently exist.
-This makes it especially useful when working with optional props, which wouldn't be picked up by [`toRefs`](#torefs).
+This makes it possible to work with optional properties, which wouldn't be picked up by [`toRefs`](#torefs).

 ## toRefs()